ietf-wg-cellar/matroska-specification/index_matroska.md

 "TagLanguageIETF Element", and "ChapLanguageIETF Element".
 If a `BCP 47 Language Element` and an `ISO 639-2 Language Element` are used within the same `Parent Element`, then the `ISO 639-2 Language Element` **MUST** be ignored and precedence given to the `BCP 47 Language Element`.

-Country codes are the same as used for [internet domains](https://www.iana.org/domains/root/db).
+Country codes are the same 2 octets country-codes as in Internet domains [@!IANADomains] based on [@!ISO3166-1] alpha-2 codes.

 ### Physical Types